 What does the Air Spring kit NOT do?
 It does NOT increase the payload capacity of the vehicle.
 It does NOT increase the ground clearance with the rear wheel axle (an aftermarket lift kit such as the Van Compass Lift Kit will not either, larger diameter tires will).

 As we moved forward into the van conversion, we observed that the back of our Transit got closer and closer to the ground (squat).
-That’s a normal behavior: the more weight you put on a spring (a.k.a suspension), the more the said spring compress.
+That’s a normal behavior: the more weight you put on a spring (a.k.a suspension), the more the spring will compress.
 Hey, it’s not a problem as long as we’re within the allowed payload range of 3510 lbs (that’s specific to the Extended-Length, High-Roof, 3.7L, 4.10 Transit.
 Check your payload according to your model here).

-1- OFF-ROAD: The extended-length Transit as a loooong overhang behind the rear wheel and likes to kiss the ground; it did not take too long before we bent the bracket that holds the trailer wiring in the back.
+1- OFF-ROAD: The extended-length Transit has a loooong overhang behind the rear wheel and likes to kiss the ground; it did not take too long before we bent the bracket that holds the trailer wiring in the back.

 What’s the difference between the “normal” lift kit VS the Ultimate lift kit?
-To install the air springs, the Transit’s factory jounce bumpers need to be removed; the Ultimate kit include internal bumpers to replace the removed ones.
+To install the air springs, the Transit’s factory jounce bumpers need to be removed; the Ultimate kit includes internal bumpers to replace the removed ones.
 If the air bag fails and is run without pressure, the internal jounce bumper will protect the van from bottoming out over a big bump.

-Why not go with the 2.5″ Van Compass lift kit instead of the air springs?
-1- Money and not-so-easy-to-install.
+Why not go with the 2.0″ Van Compass lift kit instead of the air springs?
+1- Money and a not-so-easy-to-install.
 2- The Van Compass lift kit is “permanent” and will modify the MPG and behavior of the van (we like the fact that we can bring the suspension back to “normal” when we want to).